 There are many reasons why an SEO campaign fails to deliver.
-Maybe it did work once, maybe it never worked or maybe it started to look like it would work and then fell off a cliff.
+Maybe it did work once, maybe it never worked, or maybe it started to look like it would work and then fell off a cliff.
 Whatever the nuance, if it’s not working it’s not working and you need to find out why.

-In this post, we will take a look at all the reasons why SEO may not work – whether this is a total failure to develop meaningful visibility for your keywords or a failure for well-ranking keywords to deliver the expected results for your business.
+In this post, we will take a look at all the reasons why SEO may not work in 2022 and beyond – whether this is a total failure to develop meaningful visibility for your keywords or a failure for well-ranking keywords to deliver the expected results for your business.